nikihapy/worked-examples-rmotr/unit-3-control-flow/lesson-8-only-integers/README.md

 # Only integers

-Define a function “add_only_integers” that receives two numbers and returns the sum of them ONLY if they’re both integers.
-If that’s not the case, the function should return the string “invalid parameters”.
+Define a function `add_only_integers` that receives two numbers and returns the sum of them ONLY if they’re both integers.
+If that’s not the case, the function should return the string "invalid parameters".

 Examples: